MaJuRiO/MaJuRiO/README.md

-- 👋 Hi, I’m @MaJuRiO
+- 👋 Hi, My name is Tadpong Teawmapobsuk
+- You can call me Mew!
 - 👀 I’m interested in python,java,etc
-- 🌱 I’m currently learning computer engineering
+- 🌱 I’m currently learning computer engineering at KMUTT